DrDataYE/DrCrypt/docs/source/usage/index.rst

 Tutorials
 =========

-Explore a series of tutorials that delve into various cryptographic operations using the `drcrypt` library.
+Here is a list of tutorials that cover different cryptographic operations and how to perform them using the `drcrypt` library.

 .. toctree::
-    :caption: Tutorial List
+    :caption: Classes

     SHA-1
     SHA-256
     MD5
-    Comparing Hashes
+    compare_hash
-    Dcrypt
+    dcrypt
-    XOR Encryption
+    XOR
-    AES Encryption
+    AES
-    Random Number Generation
+    Random

-Feel free to dive into each tutorial to deepen your understanding of cryptographic techniques and the powerful capabilities offered by the `drcrypt` library.
+Feel free to explore each tutorial to enhance your understanding of cryptographic operations and the capabilities of the `drcrypt` library.

 Note
 ----

-Ensure you have the `drcrypt` library installed before experimenting with the provided code examples.
-You can easily install it using the command: ``pip install drcrypt``.
+Make sure you have the `drcrypt` library installed before trying out the code examples.
+You can install it using the command ``pip install drcrypt``.